The fractional AI executive model for mid-size companies

 Success with fractional executives requires different muscles than managing employees.

 Integration is everything.
 They need to be in your leadership meetings, not just receiving summaries.
 Give them context, not just tasks.
+Nearly half of AI high performers report that senior leaders show clear ownership and long-term commitment, compared with only about 16% elsewhere.
 Fractional engagements fail when the executive is treated like an expensive consultant rather than a leadership team member.

 Authority without ownership is the trickiest balance.
 Your fractional AI executive needs power to make decisions but won’t own the outcomes long-term.
 The solution is creating clear decision frameworks: what they can decide alone, what needs consultation, what needs approval.